 watching others digging we managed to get at least a sense of the water temperature phenomenon, even if it was more like Tepid Water Beach, and then gave up to make our way back to bed.

-Day two of the tour was making our way to Waitomo.
+Day two of our Kiwi Experience North Island itinerary meant making our way to Waitomo.
 On the way we stopped for a walk along Karanahake Gorge through the old gold mining tunnels.
 To get there we had to cross a pretty wobbly bridge which some people seemed unsure of, but it just added to the fun in my opinion and made for an authentic experience.

 We eventually reached Waitomo, a place famed for its impressive caves where glow worms live attached to the roof of the great halls of the caves.
 It was here I decided to take the opportunity to splurge on an activity and do a black water rafting activity called Black Labyrinth (with the Black Water Rafting Co).
 The activity means you get to spend 3 hours in the freezing, pitch black caves tubing through the Ruakuri Cave – sounds appealing right?
 In hindsight I must be mad, but it was so so much fun.
 A group of 10 of us had the chance to do some great things in there, including the tubing, jumping off two waterfalls, climbing up some very steep and very narrow caves, crawling through mud tunnels, jumping off more waterfalls and of course basking in the beauty of those bright little worms.
 It felt very appropriate that we starting humming the Harry Potter theme at the end because it was a truly magical moment.